Time to move the Diner! Thanks to all who contributed to the tour of California in July.

 The NO Public Belt RR connects with six railroads: BNSF, CSX, CN/Illinois Central, Kansas City Southern, Norfolk Southern, Union Pacific, and Amtrak.

-Another UK ‘Shortline’, this time a bit more like USA Railroads was the Wisbech and Upwell Tramway in East Anglia - inspiration for Toby the (steam) Tram engine and of course his assistant, the lovely Mavis.
+Another UK ‘Shortline’, this time a bit more like USA Railroads was the Wisbech and Upwell Tramway in East Anglia - inspiration for Toby the (steam) Tram engine.

 Good Morning Diners.
 Still alive and ticking here.
 I’m past my 10 day quarantine and isolation period, tested negative last Thursday, but certainly not 100% recovered yet.
 The occasional cough I can handle.
 The fatigue is a different matter.
 Back to work this week and I started to run out of steam about 1:30.
 Not good considering I had a full slate of things yesterday, both at work and at home.
 Turned into an 18 hour day yesterday from the time my alarm went off and my head next hit the pillow.
 Usually I can weather these just fine.
 Not this time though.
 I’m thoroughly exhausted today.
 What’s more, I’m staring at another 18 hour day tomorrow.
 This could be a rough week.
 Hope the fatigue side of this goes away soon.